Counting Discrete, Level-$1$, Quaternionic Automorphic Representations on $G_2$: Groups Contributing and Related Constants

 \subsubsection{The transfer factors}

-We also need to fix transfer factors at all places to compute transfers.
+We also need to fix transfer factors at all places for both $G_2$ and $G_2^c$ to compute transfers.
 The computations in \cite{Tai17} demonstrate how to do so explicitly.
 First, they can be chosen consistently by fixing a global Whittaker datum.
-The corresponding local Whittaker datum determine the local transfer factors as in \cite{KS99}.
-Since $G_2$ is defined over $\Z$, we can choose a global datum that is unramified/admissible at all finite places with respect to the $G_2(\Z_p)$ as in \cite[\S7]{Hal93}, so we can use the fundamental lemma at all finite places.
+The corresponding local Whittaker datum determines the local transfer factors on $G_2$ as in \cite{KS99}.
+Since $G_2$ is defined over $\Z$, we can choose global data that is unramified/admissible at all finite places with respect to the $G_2(\Z_p)$ so we can use the fundamental lemma at all finite places as in \cite[\S7]{Hal93}.
+By \cite[\S4.4]{Kal18}, the Whittaker datum on $G_2$ also gives compatible local transfer factors on $G_2^c$ (note that $G_2$ is simply connected for applying theorem 4.4.1).
+These allow us to use the fundamental lemma at finite places since transfer factors there stay the same as our choices for $G_2$.

+We need to know two things about the Archimedean transfer factors.
+First, Whittaker normalization lets us use the formulas for discrete transfer from \cite{She10} on both $G_2$ and $G_2^c$.
+Note here that $G_2^c$ is in particular a pure inner form since $G_2$ is adjoint.
+This formula is stated in a slightly easier to use form in \cite[\S IV.3]{Lab11} for our case of $\rho_G - \rho_H \in X^*(T)$ (the $\inv(\pi(1), \pi(w))$ of Shelstad is the $\kappa \cdot \eps$ term of Labesse).

-All we will need to know about the Archimedean Whittaker datum for $G_2$ is which element of $\Pi_\disc((k-2)\beta)$ it makes Whittaker-generic.
+Second, we need to know which element of $\Pi_\disc((k-2)\beta)$ our Archimedean Whittaker datum makes Whittaker-generic.
 This will have to be $\pi_{(k-2)\beta, 1}$ since our choice of dominant Weyl chamber has all simple roots non-compact and is the only possible such choice up to $\Om_K$ (see the discussion before lemma 4.2.1 in \cite{Tai17}.
 In fact, there is only one possible conjugacy class of Whittaker datum at infinity by considerations explained there).